 5 Jemez Springs Hot Springs That You Need to Visit

-is the place to go if you’re interested in a luxurious natural spring experience!
-The day resort features outdoor therapeutic mineral pools, lovely cabanas for relaxing in the shade, floating lounge chairs, and more.
+Sunrise Springs in Santa Fe is the place to go if you’re interested in a luxurious natural spring experience!
+This resort features outdoor therapeutic mineral pools, lovely cabanas for relaxing in the shade, floating lounge chairs, and more.
 It’s just like spending a day at the spa!

 Just grab a seat, a cold drink, and lay back for a full day of self-indulgence.